pat/blog/_posts/2016-08-27-rang-my-bones-like-bells.markdown

   - australia
   - melbourne
   - performance
+excerpt: "A few months ago, I found myself at Readings bookshop - often to browse and buy.
+This time, though, was different and new: I was visiting for the launch of Maxine Beneba Clarke’s latest poetry collection."
 ---

 A few months ago, I found myself at [Readings](http://www.readings.com.au)’ bookshop - an institution of Lygon Street in Carlton.
 It’s a shop I’ve ventured inside countless times.
 Often I wander in without any intention of buying anything - but more often than not, I leave with at least one book under my arm.
 This time, though, I was visiting for a specific reason: the launch of [Maxine Beneba Clarke](https://twitter.com/slamup)’s latest poetry collection [Carrying the World](http://www.readings.com.au/products/21717079/carrying-the-world).